Frequently Asked Questions

 The AIO is an opportunity for students across Australia to demonstrate advanced problem-solving and computer programming skills.
 They will use problem-solving skills and algorithmic thinking to come up with strategies for solving problems, and programming skills to turn these strategies into code.

 The questions cover a range of difficulty, challenging students of all skill levels.
-The leading students will be given an opportunity to be selected for the Australian team for the International Olympiad in Informatics (IOI).
-This has been held since 1989 and is the second largest of the scientific Olympiads.
+The leading students will be given an opportunity to be selected for the Australian team for the International Olympiad in Informatics (IOI) and European Girls’ Olympiad in Informatics (EGOI).

 When is the AIO held?